Bibimbap

 Keyword Bibimbap

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let us know how if you liked it in the comments below!

 1. Serving on a plate is absolutely ok!
 By the way, your dish looks gorgeous and delicious!
 Thanks for joining in!
 I’m really happy you enjoyed it!